CobayaSampler/cobaya/docs/installation_cosmo.rst

 Installing cosmological codes and data
 ======================================

-To keep it light, maintainable and easily extensible, **cobaya** does not include code or data of any of the cosmological modules used.
-Instead, it provides interfaces and *automatic installers* for them.
+To keep it light, maintainable and easily extensible, **cobaya** does not include code or data of many of the cosmological components used; instead, it provides interfaces and *automatic installers* for the *external packages* they require: the original code itself, a cosmological dataset, etc.

 .. _basic_requisites:

 Installing a basic set of codes and likelihoods
 -----------------------------------------------

-To install a comprehensive set of cosmology modules (CAMB, CLASS, Planck, BICEP-Keck, BAO, SN), in a ``/path/to/modules`` folders of your choice:
+To install a comprehensive set of cosmology requisites (CAMB, CLASS, Planck, BICEP-Keck, BAO, SN), in a ``/path/to/packages`` folders of your choice:

 .. code:: bash

-   $ cobaya-install cosmo -m /path/to/modules
+   $ cobaya-install cosmo -m /path/to/packages

 If this fails (see last printed message), keep on reading this section.
 Otherwise, you can go straight to :doc:`cosmo_basic_runs`.